canonical/ubuntu-pro-client/docs/tutorials/basic_commands.md

 ### Status

-The status command of `pro` allows you to see the status of any Ubuntu Pro service on your machine.
+The `status` command of `pro` allows you to see the status of any Ubuntu Pro service on your machine.
-It also easily allows you to verify if your machine is attached to an Ubuntu Pro subscription or not.
+It also helps you to easily verify if your machine is attached to an Ubuntu Pro subscription or not.

 Let's run it on the Multipass VM: